Peace and Conflict Studies

 Executive Director, Earth Charter International Secretariat and the Earth Charter Center on Education for Sustainable Development

-Mirian is also the coordinator of the UNESCO Chair on Education for Sustainable Development with the Earth Charter.
+Mirian is the coordinator of the UNESCO Chair on Education for Sustainable Development with the Earth Charter.
 She holds a Master’s Degree in Public Administration from the Harvard Kennedy School of Government, where she was an Edward Mason Fellow and a B.Sc. with focus on International Trade.
 She is currently working on a Doctorate on Education focusing her research on education for sustainability.
-She has participated in several annual meetings of the United Nations Commission on Sustainable Development, as well as Preparatory Conferences to the World Summit on Sustainable Development, the Johannesburg Summit itself and the Rio+20 Conference.
+She has worked with the Earth Charter International Initiative since the beginning of 1996 and therefore for more than 20 years, she has facilitated consultation processes and workshops, and coordinated local, regional and international projects.
+She has been a Professor in the Master's Programs of the University for Peace for over 10 years in the areas of Sustainable Development, Environmental Governance, and Education for Sustainable Development.
+Mirian participated actively in all major United Nations Conferences for Sustainable Development: Earth Summit (1992), Rio+5 (1997), Rio+10 in Johannesburg (2002), and Rio+20 (2012), articulating consultations and dialogues with various groups and sectors, as well as collaborating and influencing these processes.